Calculating holiday pay Holiday entitlement

 For calculating holiday pay, a week usually starts on a Sunday and ends on a Saturday.

-An employee's holiday pay should be calculated from the last full week that they worked.
-This can end on or before the first day of the employee's holiday.
+A worker's holiday pay should be calculated from the last full week that they worked.
+This can end on or before the first day of the worker's holiday.

-Another 7-day period should only be used if that's how the employee's pay is calculated.
+Another 7-day period should only be used if that's how the worker's pay is calculated.

-For example, an employee's pay is calculated by a week ending on a Wednesday.
+For example, a worker's pay is calculated by a week ending on a Wednesday.
 They should treat a week as starting on a Thursday and ending on a Wednesday.

 Calculating holiday pay for different working patterns